Phone: (312) 503-1482

 Related Links: Center for International Human Rights

-Juliet Sorensen is a Clinical Assistant Professor of Law with the law school’s Center for International Human Rights, where her teaching and research interests include international criminal law, corruption, and health and human rights.
+Juliet Sorensen is a Clinical Associate Professor of Law with the law school’s Center for International Human Rights, where her teaching and research interests include international criminal law, corruption, and health and human rights.
 Professor Sorensen is a founder of the Northwestern Access to Health Project, an interdisciplinary partnership that analyzes access to health in resource limited settings.
-Professor Sorensen is a Northwestern University Public Voices Thought Leadership Fellow for the 2013-2014 academic year.
+Professor Sorensen received the Excellence in Teaching Award from the Master’s in Public Health Program in 2014.
 In 2010, Professor Sorensen was appointed to the American Bar Association's Global Anti-Corruption Task Force.
 Professor Sorensen serves on the screening committee that assists Senator Durbin in selecting federal district court judges for the Northern District of Illinois.